 Start preparing your noodles.
 If you’re using squash noodles, saute them with butter, or you can try steaming them.
 If you are using Dreamfield’s, you should be adding the noodles to boiling water about now.

-Meanwhile, your sauce should be cooking for another 10 minutes, or until the sauce is almost to the desired thickness, and add the yogurt at the end.
+Meanwhile, your sauce should be cooking for another 10 minutes, or until the sauce is almost to the desired thickness.
+Add the gluccie, then add the yogurt at the end.

 Add the sauce to your noodles and enjoy!